spiral/docs/docs/en/security/authentication.md

 ```

 ### Token Storage Provider

-`Spiral\Auth\TokenStorageProvider` provides a convenient way to manage token storages for authentication.
+The `Spiral\Auth\TokenStorageProvider` is a convenient way to manage token storages for authentication purposes.
+It allows you to define multiple token storages and easily switch between them as needed.

+### Usage

+To use the `TokenStorageProvider`, you will need to include the `HttpAuthBootloader` in your Bootloader and add your token storage using the `addTokenStorage` method.

-Here is the example of token storage registration:
+Here is an example of how to set this up:
 ```php
 use Spiral\Boot\Bootloader;
 use Spiral\Bootloader\Auth\HttpAuthBootloader;